Sovereignty as a Structural Force

 When sovereignty becomes a decision variable, the industry no longer operates under a single competitive logic.

-Commercial scale continues to matter.
-Technical leadership continues to matter.
-But autonomy and jurisdictional control become parallel forces.
+Commercial scale and technical leadership continue to matter, but autonomy and jurisdictional control become parallel forces.

 This alters the expected trajectory of consolidation.